RonniKahalani/PAOCards/README.md

 This web app is used to train this memory techniaue and expand your capacity to memorize a full deck of cards, chronologically.

+## Why?
+You might think, "Why would I want to spend my precious time on trying to memorize a random deck of playing cards, chronologically?"

+Because memorizing playing cards,

+- is the best memory exercise ever.
+- will improve your overall memory functions.
+- makes you good at memorizing long lists, via memory palaces.
+- develops killer abilities with memorizing and managing abstractions.
+- improves your imagination.
+- makes you more mentally agile.
+- helps with language learning.
+- improves your critical thinking.
+- is a cool party stunt and a legitimate sport.
+- is a transferable skill.
+- will give you untold waves of accomplishment and self-esteem.
+- makes you excel at card games like bridge, poker and blackjack.
+- But most importantly, mastering this memory skill, makes you the champion of your own mind, because you managed to force your brain to learn something new and complex, which will benefit you in the future.

+I would guess that you can master this technique, in about a few weeks, if you put some effort into it.
+Trust yourself, you can do it and you'll get a major kick and self-esteem out of it.

 ## Components
 It consists of the following components:
 - PAO (Person-Action-Object) Matrix.